-Cockroft, a graduate of Fountain-Fort Carson High School, where he was a three-sport star in football, basketball and track, ended his sports career as one of the greatest kickers in college and the NFL.
-He attended Adams State College from 1963-1966, playing as a kicker and strong safety.
-He led the NAIA in punting in his senior year with an average of 48.1 yards per kick and was named an All-American.
+Don Cockroft, a graduate of Fountain-Fort Carson High School where he was a three-sport star in football, basketball and track, ended his sports career as one of the greatest punter/kickers in collegiate and NFL history.
+A walk-on hopeful at Adams State College, Cockroft was a varsity football letterman from 1963-1966, playing as a punter/kicker and strong safety.
+He led all college punters his senior year with an average of 48.1 yards per punt, earning him NAIA All-American honors.

-Horst Richardson celebrates his 50th season with the Colorado College men's soccer program this year, something that no other Tigers coach has come close to matching and the same can be said about soccer coaches anywhere in the United States.
-Since joining the CC program in 1965 under Bill Boddington, then taking the head coaching position a year later, Richardson has compiled an amazing record of 552 wins, 300 defeats and 69 ties.
+Horst Richardson’s embarked upon his 50th season with the Colorado College men’s soccer program in 2014, a milestone no other Tigers coach has come close to matching and momentous among soccer coaches nationwide.
+Since joining the CC program in 1965 under Bill Boddington, then taking the head coaching position a year later, Richardson compiled an amazing record of 552 wins, 300 defeats and 69 ties.

 Lt.
-Gen. Michelle D. Johnson is the Superintendent of the U.S. Air Force Academy, appointed this year and the first female to hold that position.
-The general is a distinguished graduate of the U.S. Air Force Academy's Class of 1981 and one of the AFA's most outstanding women's basketball players during her career.
-She ended her four-year stint with the basketball team with 1,706 points, second-best in the school's history.
+Gen. Michelle D. Johnson, the Superintendent of the U.S. Air Force Academy, was appointed in 2013 and was the first female to hold that position.
+Johnson was a distinguished graduate of the U.S. Air Force Academy’s class of 1981 and one of the Academy’s most outstanding women’s basketball players during her career.
+She ended her four-year stint with the basketball team with 1,706 points, second-best in the school’s history.

 She averaged 17.6 points per game during her playing days for the Falcons.
-In addition, she was named to the CoSIDA Academic Hall of Fame for her performance on the court and in the classroom.
-She was inducted into the Hall of Fame in 1995 and was a member of the Air Force Sports Hall of Fame inaugural class.
-Hall of Fame nominees must have been an Academic All-American with a cumulative GPA of 3.00, and be at least 10 years past graduation.
-Johnson, named the Academy's most outstanding scholar-athlete in 1981, had a 3.91 GPA and was a two-time Academic All-American.
+In addition, she was named to the CoSIDA Academic Hall of Fame in 1995 for her performance on the court and in the classroom and was a member of the Air Force Sports Hall of Fame inaugural class in 2007.
+Johnson, named the Academy’s most outstanding scholar-athlete in 1981, had a 3.91 GPA and was a two-time Academic All-American.

-After graduating from the Academy, she became the school's first female Rhodes Scholar and earned her pilot wings in 1984.
-Johnson has held numerous command positions at the group, wing and numbered Air Force level, and came to the Academy after serving as the Deputy, Chief of Staff, Operation and Intelligence, Supreme Headquarters Allies Powers Europe, North Atlantic Treaty Organization, Casteau, Belgium.
+After graduating from the Academy, she became the school’s first female Rhodes Scholar and earned her pilot wings in 1984.
+Johnson has held numerous command positions and returned to the Academy after serving as the Deputy Chief of Staff of Operations and Intelligence, Supreme Headquarters Allied Powers Europe, North Atlantic Treaty Organization (NATO).

 Colorado Springs Brown Bombers Baseball Team

-The Colorado Springs Brown Bombers baseball team of the 1940s and 1950s in the city remain one of the most cherished parts of the city's sports legends and history.
-In an era of racism and segregation, this semi-professional baseball team, made up of all-black players won back-to-back championships in 1949-1950 in the Colorado Springs City Baseball League, a very popular league that simply faded away after the professional Colorado Springs Sky Sox came to the city in 1950 and played at Spurgeon Field at Memorial Park.
-The team is celebrated still today for its historic role in the struggle for racial equality in Colorado Springs.
+The Colorado Springs Brown Bombers baseball team of the 1940s and 1950s remain one of the most cherished parts of the city’s sports legends and history.
+In an era of racism and segregation, this semi-professional baseball team, made up of all-black players, won back-to-back championships in 1949-1950 in the Colorado Springs City Baseball League, a very popular league prior to the professional Colorado Springs Sky Sox coming to town in 1950.

-Dunlap was the first black baseball coach for School District 11, was a youth mentor and was honored by the Sports Corp.
-Morgan became the first black umpire invited to officiate a state high school baseball championship.
+Several players were later honored for their achievements and courage.
+Sam Dunlap was the first black baseball coach for School District 11 and was a youth mentor.
+Joe Morgan became the first black umpire invited to officiate a state high school baseball championship.
 Teammate Justus Morgan was elected to the Palmer High School Hall of Fame and became pastor of Morgan Memorial Chapel Church of God in Christ, which his father started.
-Generations have passed, but the Brown Bombers remain an important part of the city's sports traditions and culture.
+Generations have passed, but the Brown Bombers remain an important part of the city’s sports traditions and culture.

 Sports Corp Special Awards

-Though he has served the city's sports community with little fanfare and has always kept a low profile, Dave Palenchar remains one of the most important individuals in the growth, traditions and history of sport in Colorado Springs, America's Olympic City.
-He serves as a Trustee of the El Pomar Foundation, which has had a huge role in the city in connection to sports, including the relocation of the United States Olympic Committee from New York in 1978 and the creation of The Broadmoor World Arena.
+Dave Palenchar remains one of the most important individuals in the growth, traditions and history of sport in Colorado Springs.
+He serves as a Trustee of the El Pomar Foundation, which throughout its history, has consistently played a major role in connecting Colorado Springs to sports, including the relocation of the United States Olympic Committee from New York to Colorado Springs in 1978 and the creation of the new Broadmoor World Arena.

 Col. F. Don Miller Award - Mark Beranek

 Mark Beranek has carved out one of the most successful basketball coaching careers in Colorado high school history.
-His boys teams won the state Class 4A title in 1997 and 2000 when he was the head coach at Sierra High School, defeating Evergreen in 1997 and Dakota Ridge in 2000 for the titles.
-He was honored to be selected as the coach for the West team in the 1997 McDonald's High School All-American Game that included future college and NBA stars, some still playing.
+His Sierra High School boys teams won the state Class 4A title in 1997 and 2000, defeating Evergreen in 1997 and Dakota Ridge in 2000.
+He was honored to be selected as the coach for the West Team in the 1997 McDonald’s High School All-American Game that included future college and NBA stars.

-He was born and raised in Lafayette and attended Centaurus High.
+Beranek was born and raised in Lafayette, Colorado and attended Centaurus High School.
 He attended Adams State College in Alamosa, playing basketball, before embarking on his superb coaching and teaching career.
-He held positions at Harrison and Mitchell High Schools before moving to Sierra and taking the head boys basketball post.
-He was the head coach at Sierra from 1984-2000, where he became one of the top coaches in the state with his two 4A crowns.
-His Sierra teams appeared in the Final Four on four occasions in the state championships.
-He received the prestigious Tom Sutak Award from the Colorado High School Coaches Association in 1994, which was especially meaningful to Beranek because the award is named after his high school coach at Centaurus.
-Beranek was also honored as the Colorado High School Coach of the Year in 1997-1998 in recognition of his amazing success at Sierra, where he also taught Business Education for the school.
+He held positions at Harrison High School before accepting the head coaching position at Sierra High School from 1984-2000, where he became one of the top coaches in the state with his two 4A crowns and appearing in the state championships Final Four on four occasions.
+He received the prestigious Tom Sutak Award from the Colorado High School Coaches Association in 1994 and was honored as the Colorado High School Coach of the Year in 1997-1998.

-Aside from his coaching success, he served as the Assistant Athletic Director for District 11 in Colorado Springs from 2007-2010.
-He was inducted into the Colorado High School Coaches Association Hall of Fame in 2009, and for the last three years, he's been the head boys basketball coach at St. Mary's High in Colorado Springs.
-His 2013-2014 team went 19-5, won a league title, and made the Sweet Sixteen in the Colorado Class 3A playoffs.
+Aside from his coaching success, Beranek served as the Assistant Principal and Athletic Director at Mitchell High School from 2001-2007 and Assistant Athletic Director for District 11 in Colorado Springs from 2007-2010.
+He was inducted into the Colorado High School Coaches Association Hall of Fame in 2009, and for the last three years, he has continued coaching as the head boys basketball coach at St. Mary’s High School in Colorado Springs.

 Previous Hall of Fame Inductees